ospalh/anki-addons/pages/Dvorak keys.md

-The third set is similar to the first set, but in the bottom row, here, too, going from <span class="qtbase pinky">little finger</span>, again, to the index finger, easy.
+The third set is similar to the first set, but in the bottom row, here, too, going from <span class="qtbase pinky">little finger</span>, “again”, to the index finger, “easy”.
 (Some (German? international?) keyborads have a small left shift key and an extra key for “<” and “>”.
 That key is skipped.)